-A recurring prostate infection is also known as chronic bacterial prostatitis.
+A recurring prostate infection, also known as chronic bacterial prostatitis, is typically treated with antibiotics.
 This type of prostate infection is caused by bacteria in the prostate gland.
-It's generally treated with antibiotics.
-A prostate infection may recur because antibiotics aren't able to get deep enough into the prostate tissue to destroy all of the bacteria, or because the antibiotic isn't effective against the type of bacterium that's causing the prostate infection.
+A prostate infection might recur because antibiotics aren't able to get deep enough into the prostate tissue to destroy all of the bacteria or because the antibiotic isn't effective against the type of bacterium causing the prostate infection.

-To treat a prostate infection that doesn't get better with antibiotics or keeps coming back, you may need to:
+To treat a prostate infection that doesn't get better with antibiotics or keeps coming back, you might need to:

 - Try a different antibiotic.
-One type of antibiotic may work better than another.
+One type of antibiotic might work better than another.

-- Use medications to help relieve bothersome symptoms, such as alpha blockers to relieve urinary symptoms and anti-inflammatory medications for pain.
+- Use medications to help relieve bothersome symptoms.
+For example, alpha blockers can relieve urinary symptoms and anti-inflammatory medications can ease pain.

 If you have recurring prostate infections that don't improve with treatment, see a doctor who specializes in men's urinary and reproductive health (urologist).
-A urologist might obtain fluid from your prostate to determine the bacterium causing the problem and the antibiotic that is likely to work best.
-The urologist can also look for any prostate or urinary system problems that would make you more vulnerable to infection.
-Examples of conditions that increase your risk of recurrent prostate infections include kidney stones, bladder stones and trouble emptying your bladder all the way because of an enlarged prostate.
+You might need to have fluid taken from your prostate to determine the bacterium causing the problem and the antibiotic that is likely to work best.
+You might need a CT scan or a cystoscopy, a procedure used to see inside your urinary bladder and urethra.
+A urologist can also look for any underlying problems that would make you more vulnerable to infection or prevent treatment from being effective.

 See more Expert Answers